Trump signs order seeking to overhaul US elections, including requiring proof of citizenship

 Former President Biden issued an executive order in 2021 directing federal agencies to take steps to boost voter registration, which drew complaints from Republicans who called it federal overreach.
 Trump has rescinded that order.

-Trump’s order calls on the Election Assistance Commission to redraw its guidelines for voting systems, including to prioritize those that give voters a paper record of the ballot they cast.
-It said the commission should condition the funding it distributes to states on those new guidelines, which could affect states like Georgia, which use a barcode-based vote tallying system.
+Trump's order calls on the Election Assistance Commission to amend voting system guidelines to protect election integrity, including guidance that voting systems should not use a ballot that uses a barcode or QR code in the vote counting process.
+It said the commission should condition the funding it distributes to states on those new guidelines.

-Georgia's Republican Secretary of State Brad Raffensperger nonetheless reacted positively to Trump's order, calling it a “great first step for election integrity reform nationwide.”
+Virtually all in-person voters in Georgia, as well as voters in several other states, use voting machines with a large touchscreen to record their votes.
+The machines then print a paper ballot with a human-readable summary of the voter’s selections and a QR code, a type of barcode, that is read by a scanner to count the votes.

-“Thank you, President Trump, for this executive order ensuring that only American citizens decide American elections,” Raffensperger said.
+It is not entirely clear how the executive order would affect Georgia and the other jurisdictions that use these machines.
+Representatives for Secretary of State Brad Raffensperger did not immediately respond Tuesday evening to messages seeking comment.
+Raffensperger issued a statement thanking Trump for the executive order, calling it a “great first step for election integrity reform nationwide.”

 Rep. Bryan Steil of Wisconsin, the chairman of the House committee that oversees elections, said the order is a “welcome action to secure our elections and prevent foreign influence.”